trap-representation/Zero-out-the-bits/docs/aspcon_1/aspcon_1.md

 ![20.png](20.png)

-We have switched to using `void main()` as the signature for `main` for some reason, which is incorrect.
+We have switched to using `void main()` as the signature for `main` for some reason, which is incorrect, at least for hosted implementations, which is what they are using.

 ![21.png](21.png)